-During the visit we spoke with the registered manager, unit manager for Hillcrest House, four people who used the service, one relative, four care staff and a visiting GP.
-We spent time observing the way staff interacted with people who used the service and looked at the records relating to support and decision making for five people.
-We also looked at records about the management of the service.
-We received written feedback from two health and social care professionals who have contact with the service and spoke to the visiting GP during the inspection.
+During the visit we spoke with the registered manager, unit manager for Fountain Place, two people who use the service, one relative and two care staff.
+We spent time observing the way staff interacted with people who used the service.
+We looked at the care records for four people and records about the management of the service.
+We received written feedback from a health and social care professional who has contact with the service.